© Crown copyright 2020

 Accounts for organisations with multiple addresses

-Each organisation will be set up with one account which has:
+Each organisation has been set up with one account which has:

 - one spend cap